arachne-threat-intel/thread/ROADMAP.md

 # Thread Roadmap

-## Project Mission & Summary:
-Thread is an open-source initiative dedicated to enhancing cyber threat intelligence (CTI) mapping by automating the process of linking cybersecurity reports and articles to MITRE ATT&CK®.
-Our mission is to empower security professionals, organisations, and analysts by providing efficient, empowering, and community driven CTI capabilities.

-## Milestones:

-### Milestone 1: Enhanced Indicators of Compromise (IoCs) capture
-1. Conduct customer feedback analysis to identify IoC capture improvement areas.

-   - Objective: To align our IoC capture capabilities with the specific needs of our user community.
-   - Notes: As part of the feedback we received, there were IoCs being captured that needed further parsing, and there was also private, multicast and link-local addresses being captured as they are included in the reports Thread is consuming.
-This highlights the need for transparency in CTI, but also means that Thread needs to improve capabilities to improve the quality of IoCs.

-2. Develop and implement IoC capture improvements based on feedback.

-   - Objective: Enhance Thread's ability to capture and catalogue IoCs from analysed reports.
-   - Notes: This is currently being worked on.

-3. Run a comprehensive testing and validation phase for the IoC capture enhancements.

-   - Objective: Ensure the reliability and accuracy of the IoC capture feature.
-   - Notes: We have performed user acceptance testing of some functionality changes and will continue to do so as the IoC work is refined.

-### Milestone 2: UX design optimisation
-1. Conduct a thorough UX audit of the current Thread interface.

-   - Objective: Identify pain points and areas of improvement in the user experience.

-2. Collaborate with UI/UX designers to revamp the Thread interface for improved usability.

-   - Objective: Streamline the user interface to simplify navigation and user interactions.

-3. Implement user testing to gather feedback on the redesigned UX.

-   - Objective: Validate the effectiveness of the UX improvements based on user feedback.

-4. Continuously iterate on the design based on user input and further testing.

-   - Objective: Ensure that the Thread interface aligns with user preferences and needs.

-### Milestone 3: Documentation update
-1. Review and assess existing documentation to identify gaps and outdated information.

-   - Objective: Ensure that Thread users have access to accurate and up-to-date resources.

-2. Revise and expand documentation to encompass recent functionality changes.

-   - Objective: Provide comprehensive guidance on Thread's enhanced capabilities.

-3. Create new tutorials and guides to assist users in maximising Thread's potential.

-   - Objective: Empower users to leverage Thread effectively for their threat intelligence needs.
-   - Notes: This might be covered in the second task.
-Once the documentation review is completed it can be determined if further guides and tutorials are needed.

-### Milestone 4: Performance optimisation
-1. Investigate and diagnose performance bottlenecks causing Thread to hang during concurrent operations.

-   - Objective: Enhance Thread's overall stability and responsiveness.

-2. Implement optimisations to address identified performance issues.

-   - Objective: Ensure that Thread operates smoothly, even when handling multiple tasks concurrently.

-3. Continuous monitoring and fine-tuning to maintain optimal performance.

-   - Objective: Sustain Thread's responsiveness and reliability as usage scales.

-### Get Involved
-Anyone is welcome to join the Thread project.
-If you're passionate about improving CTI mapping, enhancing user experience, or strengthening cybersecurity defences, please refer to our [Contributor Guidelines](CONTRIBUTING.md) to get started.
+## Project Mission and Summary
+Thread is an open-source, community-driven tool that automates the mapping of cybersecurity reports to the MITRE ATT&CK® framework and other threat analysis frameworks.
+Developed by Arachne Digital, Thread empowers security professionals and organisations to quickly and accurately map TTPs from free text, enhancing threat detection and analysis.
+With continuous updates and a focus on efficiency and accuracy, Thread aims to become the leading platform for CTI mapping, contributing to a safer digital world.

+## Milestones

+### Milestone 1: Enhancing Core Capabilities
+Performance Optimisation: Focus on improving the efficiency of TTP processing by implementing hierarchical search based on the ATT&CK structure and a prescan sampling method.
+These optimisations will enhance the speed and accuracy of mapping processes.
+Machine Learning Model Improvements: Update the machine learning models with Arachne Digital’s flagged data and evaluate their performance using different negative handling methods.
+Implement feedback loops to enhance model accuracy based on user interactions from Arachne Digital’s hosted Thread instances.
+Advanced TTP Breakdown: Implement the capability to break down TTPs in reports by operating systems (Windows, MAC, Linux), providing more granular insights for analysts.
+Scalability Improvements: Optimise Thread’s infrastructure to handle increased traffic and usage, particularly as community engagement and the number of processed reports grow.
+Community Engagement: Launch initiatives to attract new contributors and maintain community engagement, including webinars, tutorials, and community challenges focused on specific development tasks.

+### Milestone 2: User Experience and Documentation
+Automation of Maintenance Tasks: Develop and deploy automated systems for monthly updates of MITRE ATT&CK data, ensuring that Thread remains current without manual intervention.
+User Experience Enhancements: Streamline the setup and development environment for new contributors, making it easier to get started with Thread development.
+Improve the user interface to simplify the report analysis and export process.
+Review and Assess Existing Documentation: Ensure that Thread users have access to accurate and up-to-date resources.
+Conduct a thorough review of the current documentation to identify gaps, outdated information, and areas that require clarification or expansion.
+Revise and Expand Documentation: Provide comprehensive guidance on Thread's enhanced capabilities.
+Update existing documentation to reflect recent functionality changes, ensuring all new features are well-documented and easy to understand for users.
+Create New Tutorials and Guides: Empower users to leverage Thread effectively for their threat intelligence needs.
+Based on the documentation review, develop new tutorials and guides, if necessary, to help users maximise the potential of Thread and navigate its features with ease.

+### Milestone 3: Additional Frameworks
+Integration with New Frameworks: Begin implementing support for additional frameworks past MITRE ATT&CK Enterprise, including MITRE ATT&CK ICS, MITRE ATT&CK Mobile, MITRE ATLAS, and DISARM Red Framework.
+The order listed here is the planned order of implementation.
+This will expand Thread’s utility and make it more versatile for various cybersecurity and disinformation analysis use cases.

+### Milestone 4: Integrations and Stakeholders
+Support for MISP and Sigma Rules: Add support for exporting mapped TTPs to MISP and Sigma rules, enhancing Thread’s utility in threat intelligence sharing and SIEM rule creation.
+Stakeholder Collaboration: Engage with DISARM Foundation and initiate collaboration with MITRE to align Thread’s development with broader industry standards and needs.
+Gather input from these stakeholders to prioritise upcoming features.

+### Milestone 5: UX Design Optimisation
+Conduct a UX Audit: Identify pain points and areas for improvement in the current Thread user experience.
+Review user feedback, analyse usage data, and assess the interface's overall flow to pinpoint areas that may hinder user efficiency or satisfaction.
+Collaborate with UI/UX Designers: Revamp the Thread interface for enhanced usability.
+Work closely with UI/UX designers to redesign the interface, focusing on simplifying navigation, improving accessibility, and optimising user interactions.
+Implement User Testing: Validate the effectiveness of the UX improvements through user feedback.
+Conduct user testing sessions with a diverse group of Thread users to gather insights on the redesigned interface, ensuring that changes align with user expectations and needs.

+### Milestone 6: Global Impact and Continuous Innovation
+Global Outreach: Expand Thread’s reach by promoting its capabilities at cybersecurity conferences, publishing case studies, and engaging with global CTI communities.
+Work towards making Thread the standard tool for CTI mapping worldwide.
+Establishing Industry Leadership: Position Thread as the leading tool for mapping free text to various security and disinformation frameworks.
+Continue to build partnerships with key industry players and integrate Thread into broader CTI workflows.